pizza11x/android-MVVM-architecture/README.md

 # Android Toolkit
-Is a library made in kotlin that provides the base classes for the creation of functionalities by implementing the MVVM pattern.
+It is a library made in kotlin which provides the basic classes for the creation of functionality following the MVVM pattern.

 # License
 Copyright 2022 pizza11x